Cooperative ISAC for LAE: Joint Trajectory Planning, Power allocation, and Dynamic Time Division: Introduction

-Motivated by these considerations, this paper presents a cooperative ISAC framework where multiple BSs serve multiple UAVs, with each time slot divided into a sensing preamble phase for beam scanning followed by data communication.
-We aim to maximize the mission sum communication rate subject to a mission-level sensing requirement formulated as a cumulative MI constraint, alongside practical constraints on UAV mobility and BS power budgets.
-The optimization jointly designs UAV trajectories, communication and sensing power allocation, and the dynamic time division ratio between the two phases.
-To handle the resulting nonconvex problem, we develop an alternating optimization algorithm where each subproblem is solved via successive convex approximation (SCA), ensuring convergence to a Karush–Kuhn–Tucker (KKT) point \cite{sca_tutorial}.
-Numerical results demonstrate consistent performance gains over fixed-split and decoupled baseline schemes across various load conditions, power budgets, and sensing requirements \cite{cheng2025networked,pan2023cooperative,gao2024trajectory}.
-The main contributions of this work are summarized as follows:
+Motivated by the above, this paper studies a cooperative ISAC framework in which multiple BSs serve multiple UAVs, and each slot consists of a sensing preamble for beam scanning followed by a communication phase.
+To capture UAV-induced geometry variation and directional uncertainty, we optimize an adaptive slot-level time-division ratio.
+To reflect the progressive nature of sequential beam scanning, the sensing requirement is modeled by a cumulative MI constraint over the mission horizon.
+The objective is to maximize the mission sum communication rate by jointly optimizing UAV trajectories, communication and sensing power allocation, and the dynamic time-division ratio, subject to sensing, mobility, and BS power constraints.
+The resulting nonconvex problem is solved by an alternating optimization (AO) framework, where each subproblem is handled by successive convex approximation (SCA), yielding a non-decreasing objective sequence and convergence to a finite objective value under the adopted surrogate-based iterative procedure \cite{sca_tutorial}.
+Numerical results show that the proposed design consistently outperforms fixed-split and decoupled baselines under different load conditions, power budgets, and sensing requirements \cite{cheng2025networked,pan2023cooperative,gao2024trajectory}.
+The main contributions are summarized as follows:

-\begin{itemize} \item We propose a comprehensive joint optimization framework for ISAC networks where multiple UAVs are cooperatively served.
-Our model employs beam scanning to acquire angular information, which directly guides the beamforming design for the subsequent communication phase.
-The framework codesigns UAV trajectories, power allocation for both communication and sensing, and a dynamic time division schedule, enabling holistic and flexible resource management that adapts to changing air to ground conditions.
+\begin{itemize} \item We propose a joint optimization framework for cooperative multi-UAV ISAC networks, where beam scanning acquires angular information for the subsequent communication phase.
+The framework jointly designs UAV trajectories, communication and sensing power allocation, and the dynamic time-division schedule for adaptive resource management in time-varying air-to-ground environments.

-\item We model sensing performance using a total MI constraint for the entire mission.
-This information theoretic metric more accurately reflects cumulative sensing quality than instantaneous signal to interference plus noise ratio constraints, aligning the optimization more closely with practical task requirements and mission level fidelity targets.

-\item We develop an efficient algorithm based on the alternating optimization framework to solve the formulated nonconvex problem.
-The original problem is decomposed into several tractable subproblems, which are solved iteratively until convergence, providing a high quality and computationally feasible solution across trajectory, power, and time division updates.
+\item We model the sensing requirement by a mission-level cumulative MI constraint that matches the sequential beam-scanning operation.
+We also clarify that MI serves as an information-theoretic proxy for sensing quality, rather than a direct substitute for a specific detection probability or estimation mean squared error (MSE).